Utkarsh4430/Face-features-detection/README.md

 # OpenCV
-The repo contains few basic applications of openCV library.
+The repo contains few basic applications of OpenCV library.
+> Used the haarcascades method